catrisaur/forensic-evidence-demo/README.md

 - **Plaso**: To process and analyse log files and create a timeline of events.
 - **swap_digger**: To examine the swap file for traces of sensitive data.
 - **USB Exfiltration Scripts**: To simulate the copying of sensitive data to an external USB device.

+## Educational Purpose Disclaimer
+**Note: This project is created for educational purposes only as part of a school assignment.
+It is not intended for any official or real-world usage.
+The tools and scripts are designed to simulate an insider threat scenario in a controlled environment and should only be used in a legal, ethical, and academic context.**